joomengine/jcb-documentation/035-Translation-Mananger-in-JCB-explained.md

 ### How It Works

-When creating a field, certain text areas—such as labels or descriptions—can be marked as *translatable*.
+When creating a field, certain text areas-such as labels or descriptions-can be marked as *translatable*.
 If you add a description like:

 ```xml